Bin-Huang/prray/README.md

 _Think of it as an async version of method `map`_

-The mapAsync() method returns a promise that resolved with a new prray with the resolved results of calling a provided async function on every element in the calling prray, or rejects immediately if any of the promises reject.
+The mapAsync() method returns a promise (`PrrayPromise` exactly) that resolved with a new prray with the resolved results of calling a provided async function on every element in the calling prray, or rejects immediately if any of the promises reject.

 The provided async function is called on every element concurrently.
+You may optionally specify a concurrency limit.

 - `func(currentValue, index, prray)`
 - options